Rolands-Laucis/Pauca/specification.md

 ### Componenets and generalization

 Since writing long syntax patterns for every case in a target languages syntax parse tree would be very long winded and lengthy, marble supports defining pattern components.
 This is done by giving the end tag a label and referencing that pattern by its label in other patterns.
-To include a pattern use the pat tag.
+To include a pattern use the [pat] tag, which is a variable tag.
 NB!
-Included pattern variables must all be labeled.
+Included pattern variables must all be labeled, if they are a component, they dont have a target.
 Pattern tags can be nested.

 ```
 [c] [sym " "] [var "x"] [sym " = "] [d "number",1,10] [? opt1 sym ";"] [end "var_tail"] // x = 0;